vendure-ecommerce/real-world-vendure/README.md

 will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from the `src` directory.
 Note - the first time you run this the custom UI extensions of the reviews plugin will be compiled which may take a few minutes.
 Subsequent runs will be much faster (providing the UI extensions of the reviews plugin do not change).

-## Build
+## Build & deploy

 ```
 yarn build
 ```

-will compile the TypeScript sources into the `/dist` directory and copy over the admin UI extension sources to the correct locations.
+will compile the TypeScript sources into the `/dist` directory and compile the custom Admin UI app into the `/admin-ui` directory.

+Then to run in production, the files `/dist/index.js` & `/dist/index-worker.js` should be run in Node.

 ## Migrations